danieljcss/solutions-damn-vulnerable-defi/contracts/naive-receiver/README.md

 }
 ```

-The first require makes this function only callable by the lending pool.
-Let us look at the signature of the `flashLoan` function in the `NaiveReceiverLenderPool` contract
+The first `require` makes this function only callable by the lending pool.
+This seems like putting trust on the lending pool, however we will see that is not the case.
+Let us have a look at the signature of the `flashLoan` function in the `NaiveReceiverLenderPool` contract

 ```solidity
 function flashLoan(address borrower, uint256 borrowAmount) external nonReentrant
 ```

-The fact that this function is `external` gives us the idea that if we trust the lending pool, nothing wrong should happen.
-However when calling this function from an external source passing the borrower parameter to be the addess of `FlashLoanReceiver`, the following function will be executed
+When calling this function from an external source and passing the borrower parameter to be the addess of `FlashLoanReceiver`, the following function will be executed

 ```solidity
 borrower.functionCallWithValue(